WillWroble/EchoVALE/README.md

 EchoVALE replaces this paradigm with a single continuous task: given an echocardiographic study and any clinical text, score how well the text describes what is in the echo.
 For report generation, the system scores a retrieval pool of ~180K known clinical lines against a study simultaneously, producing a probability field over clinical language space.

-The line encoder learns from three converging signals:
+Instead of pre-aggregating indepent clinical findings into one embedding like previous contrastive approaches.
+Each seperate line is left to attend to its own relevant clips.
+This line encoder learns from three converging signals:

 1. **Language prior**: Frozen ClinicalBERT provides a pretrained clinical language geometry.
 Lines describing related findings are already neighbors in BERT space before any training.
 2. **Co-occurrence structure**: The skip-gram like objective reshapes this space by report context.
 Lines that co-occur in the same reports are pulled together; lines that never co-occur are pushed apart.
 This captures clinical relationships that language alone cannot (e.g. "status post Fontan" and "single ventricle physiology" co-occur despite being linguistically dissimilar).